A strong customer satisfaction guarantee reverses risk.

-In Bob Bly’s book, How to Create Irresistible Offers, he lists four key elements of a strong guarantee.
+In the book, How to Create Irresistible Offers, Bob Bly lists 4 key elements of a strong guarantee.
 Get these right and you’ll have a guarantee that builds trust and increases sales.

 Let’s take a look at each…

 As you might guess, the longer the time period, the stronger the guarantee.
 But beware.
-A lifetime guarantee is compelling, but it’s not always the best idea.
+Although a lifetime guarantee is compelling, it’s not always the best idea.

 Let’s say you sell an information product and, after a few years, the information becomes outdated.
 Your customers could use the product for decades (and get every benefit you promised) then suddenly decide it isn’t relevant and ask for their money back.

 I’ve also heard of people getting into financial distress, then seeing your product and remembering the lifetime guarantee.
 They return it simply to pay the rent that month.